encryptedninja/command-center/README.md

 <img src="images/binwalk_steghide_stegonography.png">

 <p align="justify">If you wan't full anonimity (as much as you can get, don't go crazy here) you need to know how to change dns.
-If you combine this with <code>proxychains</code> using tor, you're pretty much good to go.</p>
+If you combine this with <code>proxychains</code> using TOR (link to setup: https://github.com/codetorok/command-center/blob/master/TOR-SERVICE/tor_service_setup_and_use.md), you're pretty much good to go.</p>

 <img src="images/change_dns.png">